 Friday, March 11, 8:00 p.m. at Theatre @ Boston Court

 Directed by Jessica Kubzansky

-We will have a post-show discussion with complimentary beverages & cheese
+We will have a Post-show discussion with Director, Jessica Kubzansky along with complimentary beverages & cheese

 Narrated by the ghost of a missing 15 year-old girl, and woven together by a chorus of parents of lost and missing children, Zadravec’s lyrical, edgy poetry explores the cost one family is willing to pay for a second chance.
 In an effort to get their lives on track, recovering addicts Mark and Julia have taken over the day-to-day operations of an apple orchard in rural Oregon.
 With little experience, the couple quickly realizes they are in over their heads, yet they still believe if they produce a viable crop, a new beginning is possible.
 Set against the contemporary plagues of meth addiction, missing children, and a failing ecology, Colony Collapse is equal parts Greek tragedy and American drama, presenting a search for humanity in the midst of a world with little shelter from harm.
 Tickets are $25, and available at http://qrs.ly/n64zvik.

 Romeo & Juliet